 Startups miss out on these important aspects by neglecting follow-ups.
 It’s important to prioritize follow-ups to ensure customer success, drive growth, and build a strong foundation for the business.

-With a CRM like TeleCRM, all your prospect’s contact details, preferences, and interactions are neatly organized and stored in one place.
+With a CRM like telecrm, all your prospect’s contact details, preferences, and interactions are neatly organized and stored in one place.

 You can quickly access each prospect’s profile, gaining insights into their interests, needs, and history with your company.
 It’s like having a cheat sheet that helps you tailor your follow-ups to perfection.